mvysny/vaadin-on-kotlin/vok-security/README.md

 * Only allow users with appropriate rights to access particular parts of the app: *authorization*.
   For example you'd only want administrators to manage users in the app.

-Vaadin-on-Kotlin and uses *role-based* authorization - every user in the app is assigned a set of roles - a set of duties it is expected to perform in the app.
-For example, in a fictional book shop:
+Vaadin-on-Kotlin uses *role-based* authorization.
+Every user in the app is assigned a set of roles - a set of duties it is expected to perform in the app.

+## Example: Fictional Book Shop

+In a fictional book shop:

 * Only the users which are assigned to the `administrator` role are allowed to create/delete other users
 * Only users with the `bookkeeper` and `administrator` role may edit the book information;